tbeckenhauer/tbeckenhauer.github.io/_posts/_style_guides/domain-models-driving-exception-tunneling.markdown

 **Conclusion**

 From Vue3 & Vuex on the frontend to Kotlin with Spring Boot on the backend, the principle remains consistent: validate early, throw exceptions for inconsistencies, and handle them gracefully.
 Such robust design ensures an intuitive user experience and system reliability.

----

-This is an overview tailored to your request.
-Expand upon the code examples and structure to align with the specific requirements of your real-world application.